Skip to main content

 2. Vitamin C

-This water-soluble vitamin, also known as ascorbic acid, is an antioxidant that helps protect your body from free radicals.
+This water-soluble vitamin, also known as ascorbic acid, is a powerful antioxidant that helps protect your body from free radicals.
 It also has a long-standing reputation as an immune system ally (though studies differ on its efficacy).
-Since the body does not produce vitamin C, it’s imperative to get it either through diet (such as broccoli, citrus fruits, sweet potatoes, and strawberries) or supplements.
+Since the body does not produce vitamin C, it’s imperative to get it either through diet (such as broccoli, citrus fruits, sweet potatoes, and strawberries) or vitamin C supplements.

 “Vitamin C has amazing anti-viral properties and has been shown to assist in decreasing viral infections and may improve immunity,” says Kuhn.
 “There’s an extra bonus if it contains bioflavonoids, which have been shown to improve the action of vitamin C and all of its benefits.”